MIT-LCP/mimic-code/concepts/README.md

 Severity of illness scores which summarize the acuity of a patient's illness on admission to the intensive care unit (usually in the first 24 hours).

-## vasopressor-durations
+## durations

-Start and stop times for administration of medical agents which have a vasoactive effect on a patient's circulatory system.
+Start and stop times for administration of various treatments or durations of various phenomena, including: medical agents which have a vasoactive effect on a patient's circulatory system, continuous renal replacement therapy (CRRT), and mechanical ventilation.